Safe, Medically Supervised Fentanyl Detox in Tennessee

 Fentanyl Withdrawal Timeline

 Fentanyl withdrawal timelines can be unpredictable.
 Some people begin feeling symptoms within hours.
 Others experience a delayed or drawn-out pattern, especially when fentanyl has been used heavily or frequently.
+The timeline below is a general guide, not a substitute for medical evaluation.

-First 12–24 hours
+First 6–12 hours

 Days 2–4